SdgJlbl/numpy-introduction-tutoria--bckup/README.md

 - Native Windows Python: see
   [Microsoft's doc](https://learn.microsoft.com/en-us/windows/python/beginners)

-In both cases, this will let you run an Ubuntu terminal on your Windows machine, which you can use to run the commands below.
+In the first two cases, this will let you run an Ubuntu terminal on your Windows machine, which you can use to run the commands below.

 On **Mac OS**, you can use the built-in terminal, and install most tools